jiqsaw/drivingo/README.md

 npm start app-mobile:deploy:dev
 ```

-Github will automatically deploy the app on `develop` push to the review environment.
+Github Actions will deploy to the dev environment on `develop` branch push and the prod environment on `main` branch push.

 ## Running tasks